FarmBot-Docs/farmbot-software/v8/FarmBot-Software/how-do-i.md

 ---
 title: "How Do I?"
 slug: "how-do-i"
-excerpt: "Guides for accomplishing common tasks with your FarmBot"
+description: "Guides for accomplishing common tasks with your FarmBot"
 ---

 * toc